MLA Titles | How to Format & Capitalize Source Titles

 If you need to mention the name of a work in the text itself, state the full title, but omit the subtitle.

 If you need to refer to the work multiple times, you may shorten the title to something familiar or obvious to the reader.
 For example, Huckleberry Finn for The Adventures of Huckleberry Finn.
 If in doubt, prefer the noun phrase.

-If the standalone abbreviation may not be clear, you can introduce it in parenthesis following the standard guidelines for abbreviations.
+If the standalone abbreviation may not be clear, you can introduce it in parentheses, following the standard guidelines for abbreviations.
 For example, The Merchant of Venice (MV).
 For Shakespeare and the Bible, there are well-established abbreviations you can use.

-When you abbreviate a title, be sure to keep the formatting consistent.
-Even if the abbreviation consists only of letters, as in the MV example, it must be placed within quotation marks or italicized in the same way as you would if the source title were written in full.
+When you abbreviate a title, make sure you keep the formatting consistent.
+Even if the abbreviation consists only of letters, as in the MV example, it must be italicized or placed within quotation marks in the same way as it would be when written in full.